-- For women for whom the ICER for treatment was more than £20,000 per QALY gained, the net benefit was set to zero. - Step 2.
-The net benefit per woman was multiplied by the number of women in the population estimated to fall within each combination of age, T-score and number of independent clinical risk factors for fracture (based on the data used to develop the
+For women for whom the ICER for treatment was more than \pounds 30,000 (or \pounds 20,000) per QALY gained, the net benefit was set to zero.

-- algorithm prepared for the WHO).
+- Step 2.
+The net benefit per woman was multiplied by the number of women in the population estimated to fall within each combination of age, T-score and number of independent clinical risk factors for fracture (based on the data used to develop the algorithm prepared for the WHO).
 The net benefits for each group were then added together to give a total net benefit of treatment for women with no, one, two or three independent clinical risk factors within each age group. - Step 3.
 The cost of DXA scanning all of the women in each age/independent clinical risk factor group was subtracted from the net benefit of treatment for that group (calculated as described in step 2).
 This provides the net benefit of treatment and DXA scanning for the group, assuming that the number of independent clinical risk factors is known.
-A positive net benefit indicates that DXA scanning of women in that age/independent clinical risk factor group and treating those groups of women in whom the ICER for treatment is £20,000 per QALY gained or less provides an ICER for the entire strategy of less than £20,000 per QALY gained. - Step 4.
+A positive net benefit indicates that DXA scanning of women in that age/independent clinical risk factor group and treating those groups of women in whom the ICER for treatment is £30,000 (or £20,000) or less provides an ICER for the entire strategy of less than £30,000 (or £20,000) per QALY gained. - Step 4.
 When the resulting values of net benefit of treatment and scanning were negative they were set to zero.
 For each age group, the total net benefit of scanning and treatment was calculated by adding together the net benefits for each age/independent clinical risk factor group.
 The cost of opportunistic assessment for all women in this age group was then subtracted to give the net benefit of risk assessment, scanning and treatment.
-A positive net benefit indicates an ICER of less than £20,000 per QALY gained for risk assessment, DXA scanning and treating women (at a specific T-score related to the ICER for treatment only) of that particular group.
+A positive net benefit indicates an ICER of less than £30,000 (or £20,000) per QALY gained for risk assessment, DXA scanning and treating women (at a specific T-score related to the ICER for treatment only) of that particular group.
 Cost per QALY gained data were presented for each strategy.